The Grand Old Duke of York: Origins

 Apart from the ducal title in the song and the events of their lives there is no external evidence to link the rhyme to any of these candidates.

 Dutch version

-A Dutch adaptation of the song replaces the Duke of York with Maurice, Prince of Orange (1567–1625), whose practice of training mercenaries (completely new, and mocked at first) became famous following his success in war.
-It is not known when the British song crossed the North Sea, but nowadays it is well-known within the Dutch scouting movement.
+A Dutch adaptation of the song replaces the Duke of York with Maurice, Prince of Orange (1567–1625), whose practice of training mercenaries (completely new and mocked at first) became famous after his success in war.
+It is not known when the British song crossed the North Sea, but it is now well known within the Dutch scouting movement.

 In popular culture

-In February 2022, parodies of the nursery rhyme referencing Prince Andrew, Duke of York's reported £12 million out-of-court settlement with Virginia Giuffre had entered circulation.
-A version reported in the media contained the lyrics:
+In February 2022, parodies of the nursery rhyme appeared, referencing the then Duke of York, Andrew Mountbatten Windsor's reported £12 million out-of-court settlement with Virginia Giuffre.
+Then in May there were further references to the nursery rhyme in the satirical single "Prince Andrew Is a Sweaty Nonce" by the musician Kunt and the Gang.

-The grand old Duke of York, he had twelve million quid.

-He gave it to someone he never met, for something he never did.

-Later in May, black comedy musician Kunt and the Gang released the satirical single "Prince Andrew Is a Sweaty Nonce" about the controversy surrounding his 2019 interview with Emily Maitlis on Newsnight.
-The single's verses directly interpolate the nursery rhyme.